conveyal/analysis-ui/docs/analysis/index.md

 that bookmark.
 Bookmarks are shared by all scenarios in a project; this way, the same locations and settings can be used to analyze the effects of multiple scenarios.

+Next is the mode selector; you can choose to perform your analysis with or without transit, and using walking, biking or driving.
+For instance, in the image above, a combination of walking and transit has been chosen.
+Note that, due to data availability, traffic congestion is not taken into account in driving time estimates.

 Next are the from and to time; these represent the time period you are analyzing.
 These default to 7:00 and 9:00, meaning our accessibility results will display the opportunities accessible by someone leaving the chosen origin point between 7:00 and 9:00.
 Below